-East Cambridgeshire District Council is making its next steps towards net zero carbon emissions by making two big green energy switches for its buildings and car parks.
+East Cambridgeshire District Council is making its next steps towards net zero carbon emissions by making two big green energy switches in its buildings and car parks.

-This is in tandem with the council changing the lights in all of its owned car parks to have LED bulbs.
+The council have been changing all of the lights in all of its owned car parks to have LED bulbs.

 The moves to switch to renewable energy sources and LED lighting are two of 20 commitments of the Action Plan that forms part of a long-term vision to mitigate climate change and boost the natural environment in East Cambridgeshire.